ZSL 200 logo

 Identifying American mink

-American mink are very illusive and are most active at dawn and dusk.
-They are ferret like in appearance and movement, similar to polecats and pine martens.
-American mink have a distinctive white patch under their chin, and their tracks usually follow the soft edge of a water body and are easy to spot.
+American mink are most active at dawn or dusk and are usually seen in and around water.
+They commonly have a dark to light brown coat, with a small white patch under their chin, however pale colour morphs can occur.
+Mink are commonly mistaken for other members of the weasel family, like ferrets, polecats and pine martins, due to their similarity in appearance and movement.
 They have five toes which radiate from a crescent-shaped central pad which can be seen in soft mud, while on harder surfaces their tracks might only show four visible toes.
-Their paw size will be around 3cm-4cm wide, similar to cat footprints.
+Their paw size are around 3cm-4cm wide and leave tracks similar to cat footprints.

 Loading...